uishon/python-tracing/README.md

 Exporting Traces
 ----------------
-To ship traces to a cloud service, `--traces_exporter console` should be replaced with the configuration of the target agent / cloud service.
+To ship traces to a cloud service

 References
 ----------